WiseVoter/wisevoter/data/Readme.md

 How the current scrapers works?
 ------------------------------
-The [adr scraper](adr/scrape-adr.rb) algorithm is documented in the code.
+The [adr scraper](adr/Readme.md) algorithm is documented.
 We need to document the entire scrapping process (govcheck and master csv files).
 Overtime we can add declarative data cleaning rules.

 ### Identity resolution